Qaaj/react-s3-upload/README.md

         unique: false
       }));

-  - `unique` - generate a unique filename for your upload or not.
+  - `unique` - [optional] generate a unique filename for your upload or not.
   - `S3_BUCKET` - the name of your Amazon S3 bucket.